rorasa/gatsby-theme-exhibition/README.md

-# Wattanit.info Source Code

-This is the source code of www.wattanit.info , a personal landing website of Dr Wattanit Hotrakool.
+# Exhibition Theme Template

-The site is a [Gatsby](https://www.gatsbyjs.org/) website based on "Exhibition" theme also designed specifically for Wattanit.info.
+The site is a [Gatsby](https://www.gatsbyjs.org/) website template using the "Exhibition" theme designed specifically for [Wattanit.info](https://www.wattanit.info).

 ## Quick start